khaqanashraf/blockchain-learning/README.md

 # Proof of passion for Blockchain technologies

+### Day 9
+#### <ins>**Distributed Ledger**</ins>
+All the transactions in the distributed network are recorded as a ledger with append only fashion.
+This ledger is publicly available to everyone.
+Everybody has a copy of the ledger in the synchronized fashion.
+Each node in the network validates each transaction and updates its ledger accordingly and hence it’s called the distributed ledger.
+Transactions are grouped into blocks and then each block appended at the end of the chain.

 ### Day 8
 #### <ins>**Network Architecture**</ins>
 The Blockchain technology built on the distributed networks where the transactions occur on multiple systems called as nodes.
 The nodes in the blockchain system communication are peer-to-peer.
 That each node can communicate to any other node in the network which makes it essentially transparent about what’s going on or what’s happening there.